Migration Change Management Made Easy With File Migration Simulation

-SkySync has a unique feature that we call Analyzer that gathers a wide array of file statistics and visualizes the data into easy-to-read, configurable dashboards.
-But Analyzer doesn’t stop there.
-It also provides true migration simulations.
-By making live API calls to the source and destination systems, Analyzer accurately simulates the data transfer without moving data.
+SkySync has unique content analysis capabilities that gather a wide array of file statistics and visualizes the data into easy-to-read, configurable dashboards.
+But the analysis doesn’t stop there.
+It also provides true file migration simulations.
+By making live API calls to the source and destination systems, SkySync accurately simulates the data transfer without moving data.
 This simulation will identify files that may cause transfer issues and automatically flag, group, and report them to system administrators.
 You can click through and export all graphs and data to CSV format for additional Excel-based analysis and reporting.
 Then, you can disseminate that to business users for modified communications/change management activities.

 SkySync simulation automatically categorizes content into four main buckets: